 Who are Impelo?

-Begun only three years ago, Impelo is a Powys based dance company founded with the motto “Everybody dancing – for themselves, each other and a better life”.
+Impelo originally began as a department in the Arts Service of Powys County Council.
+It wasn’t until 2015 that they became an independent charity, then known as Powys Dance.
+It was in 2019 that the company chose to rebrand as “Impelo”, a word derived from the Latin “Impello” meaning “urge on” or “drive forward”.
+Their motto is “Everybody dancing – for themselves, each other and a better life”.
 Throughout lockdown, as people were confined to their homes, many turned to creativity, art and physical activity to pass the time and keep their minds and bodies healthy throughout such uncertain times.
 As a dance company, the work of Impelo combines all of these pursuits and commits to the intentions of their ambitious motto.
 Impelo has produced touring productions and regularly hosts classes for all age groups, programmes for schools and classes for differently abled adults as well as supporting a professional dancers network.
 Impelo’s mission statement is to “share the transformational power of dance as far and wide as possible, connecting people of all ages and walks of life in joyful expression”, something greatly needed in these strange and socially distanced times.